prashanthbabu07/notes/app-binary-interface.md

 struct {
     int z;
     int y;
-    int y; // New field added
+    int x; // New field added
 } point;

 This is a breakign change in the ABI because the layout of the structure had changed.